Recessed Lighting Guide & Information

 - If you are looking to add can ceiling lights to a room or you want to know how to update recessed lighting we have included directions on our Light Reading Blog.
 Have no fear!
-Whether you have access to the area above the ceiling or will be installing from below, installing recessed can light fixtures is not a too difficult project.
-Actually, I have installed them before and I am definitely not an advanced DIY-er.
-However, cutting through drywall will make a dusty mess, so my biggest piece of advice is to use a drop cloth.
+Whether you have access to the area above the ceiling or will be installing from below, it really isn't too difficult of a project.
+However, cutting through drywall will make a dusty mess, so our biggest piece of advice is to use a drop cloth.
 Please note that our install steps assume that you already have an existing power source in your ceiling at the locations where you will be installing the can recessed lights.
 If not, then first wire the location with electricity.
 We recommend hiring a licensed electrician.